 The Future of Foundation Philanthropy: Driving Change through Changing Times

-Changes in the political and social landscape is redefining the world in which philanthropy operates.
+Changes in the political and social landscape are redefining the world in which philanthropy operates.
 Foundations are in the unique position to bring people together in ways that other institutions cannot.
-Join a distinguished roster of senior executives from three national foundations as they share their approach to leveraging their resources to unite people, lead important discussions and drive change.
+Join a distinguished roster of senior executives from four national foundations as they share their approach to leveraging their resources to unite people, lead important discussions and drive change.
 Each foundation will share its goals, priorities and opportunities for collaboration during an unprecedented period of change for the health and human services sector.

 Children, Youth & Families: Results Based Leadership Driving Systematic Change

-Molly McGrath Tierney, Director of the Baltimore City Department of Social Services, and Barbara Squires and Donna Stark from the Annie E. Casey Foundation will detail how Tierney leveraged “Results Based Leadership” to reduce the number of children in foster care in Baltimore by 70 percent.
+Molly McGrath Tierney, Director of the Baltimore City Department of Social Services, and Donna Stark from the Annie E. Casey Foundation will detail how Tierney leveraged “Results Based Leadership” to reduce the number of children in foster care in Baltimore by 70 percent.
 Panelists will describe the nationally-recognized model Tierney developed and how the results-based framework can be replicated to achieve measurable results.
 Members engaged in providing children, youth and family services are encouraged to participate.

 5:00 – 6:00 pm